-NAATI CCL Exam Tips from a High Achiever
+NAATI CCL 8 Must-Know Exam Tips - from NAATI Accredited Paraprofessional Interpreter

 This is a problem for most of the students.
-We tend to write a lot faster while taking notes as we do not want to miss any content, which is completely fine.
-But what if later while interpreting you’re unable to understand more than half of what you’ve written.
+We tend to write a lot faster while taking notes as we do not want to miss any content.
+But what if later while interpreting you’re unable to understand your own handwriting?
 What do you do then?
-We start to become diffluent and lose our confidence and even forget the whole context that we managed to memorise before, and might end up getting only 1 out 5 for that particular section.
+We start to become diffluent and lose our confidence and even forget the whole context that we managed to memorise before, and might as well end up getting only 1 out 5 for that particular section.

 Therefore, write only keywords so you don’t have to write a lot, and maintain at least readable handwriting.
 Remember!
-Note-taking is extremely important in the NAATI CCL examination, especially if you get a lot of figures, definitions and statistics in the exam.
+Note-taking is extremely important in the NAATI CCL test, especially if you get a lot of figures, examples, definitions and statistics in the exam.

 We teach you how to take notes in our online class.